 Their shock absorption can withstand average weight runners.
 The sneakers can easily withstand long runs on asphalt.
 In “half marathons” you can also run on your heel, as many models provide for this.
 For many, such sneakers are the optimal shoes for competitions at marathon distances or long cross-country races on difficult terrain - that is, for harsh conditions.

 If your weight is approaching 80 kg. and above, then for heavy competition loads, regular training shoes with maximum cushioning will be best.
-Example: —Asics - Gel - pulse-7.
+Example: Asics - Gel - pulse-7.
 Use half marathons in gyms and stadiums.
 These are your running shoes.

 I have Skechers sneakers.
 Go series – shoes for sports and walking.
 It will be problematic to run the Konjakov Marathon in them. but for competitions on asphalt, speed training for the gym or stadium, it’s just right.

 This type of sneaker cannot be your primary training shoe.
 “SUVs” are somewhat reminiscent of sneakers for long running, only in a more reinforced and rigid version.
 These are durable running shoes made from durable materials with plenty of durability.
-"INoff-road vehicles" are usually used when there is a muddy road, in severe ice conditions, or if you decide to run Heel stiffness and support
+"INoff-road vehicles" are usually used when there is a muddy road, in severe ice conditions, or if you decide to run

 The heel of the foot should be firmly fixed, not move forward or dangle.
 The heel is usually firm with minimal compression.
 It's all about foot safety.
 By the way, in training “asphalt” sneakers, the heel is just as hard and should fix the foot well.